FbW36/44-PB-navbar-challenge/README.md

 # 45-PB-navbar-challenge

 ## This exercise is BONUS
-* create function accept one argument ( passing INPUT data below as argument ) and return the data look like the OUTPUT format below!
+* create function accepts one argument ( passing INPUT data below as argument ) and return the data look like the OUTPUT format below!

 ```
 INPUT